Washington Capitals Stanley Cup Odds 2025-26 – NHL Futures Lines

 Washington Capitals History

 The Caps were founded as an expansion franchise with the Kansas City Scouts in 1974.
 They have long had a reputation for being playoff chokers before finally exercising those demons in 2018 with their only Stanley Cup championship.
 The Capitals were languishing in half-empty buildings with no real passion from fans until the arrival of Alex Ovechkin.
 Indeed, The Great Eight has proven to be one of the most transformational athletes in sports history.
 In Washington, he did what seemed impossible; he made the Capitals cool.
 The Capitals were a losing franchise with low attendance until the early 1980s, when they finally became a regular playoff team.
 Attendance improved significantly, and the franchise developed a following.
 But years of heartbreak in the Stanley Cup Playoffs took their toll.
-Fans were tired of the annual failures, and the team regressed on the ice.
+Fans were tired of the annual failures, and the team's performance on the ice regressed.
 Finally, in 1999, they found a new owner.

 The Washington Capitals were again a nothing franchise before the arrival of owner Ted Leonsis and left wing Alex Ovechkin.
 The Capitals were not even on the radar when Leonsis took command.